Rough Notes

 • The role of taste in building products 6 minutes read 24 Jan 2024

-Take Marc Lou, a familiar figure within the Twitter Indiehacking circle.
+If we take Marc Lou, a familiar figure within the Twitter Indiehacking circle.
 He's garnered attention for openly sharing his journey as a product builder.
 This transparency has piqued interest in his projects well before their launch, as followers have grown to appreciate his distinctive approach.
-A notable instance of this was the excitement around his AI logo generator, which swiftly climbed to the...
+A notable instance of this was the excitement around his AI logo generator, which swiftly climbed...

 • World's most ancient public health problem 5 minutes read 23 Jan 2024